-- a description of the various study activities; - the percentage share of the various study activities in the final examination score; - the types of assessment and when assessment takes place, i.e. assessment (at least partially) outside examination periods; - the possibility that individual assessment results may be announced to students; - the possibility that individual assessment results may also be included in the second examination period scores. - In week 7, a preliminary examination will be organised for some of the course units of the first year of the full-time model trajectory of the Bachelor programme.
-Participating in these preliminary examinations is mandatory.
-The purpose of these preliminary examinations is to introduce students to the examination methods, to motivate them to stay on top of their studies, and to have a possibility to provide feedback during the first semester.
+- a description of the various study activities; - the percentage share of the various study activities in the final examination score; - the types of assessment and when assessment takes place, i.e. assessment (at least partially) outside examination periods; - the possibility that individual assessment results may be announced to students; - the possibility that individual assessment results may also be included in the second examination period scores. - § 2.
+The procedures under § 1 shall be announced before the start of the academic year as part of the course descriptions.